|

 A favorite

-for fireplace lovers.
-Dip your sugar pine cone in a
+beeswax over your sugar pine cone

-woodsy scent when you build a fire
+gift, and it smells really good when you build a fire

 in your fireplace.